Staffan de Mistura: UN Special Envoy for Syria

-In this last address, Staffan de Mistura updated the Council on the challenges that remained and once again urged the Security Council to remain united in support of UN efforts, and to support his successor, Geir Pedersen: “we need a renewed sense of common purpose and concerted action in this Council if 2019 is to be the real turning point for Syria", ending his speech as follows: "It is this Council - and this Council alone - which is responsible for the maintenance of international peace and security".
+In this last address, de Mistura updated the Council on the challenges that remained and once again urged the Security Council to remain united in support of UN efforts, and to support his successor, Geir Pedersen: "we need a renewed sense of common purpose and concerted action in this Council if 2019 is to be the real turning point for Syria", ending his speech as follows: "It is this Council - and this Council alone - which is responsible for the maintenance of international peace and security".

 UN Personal Envoy for Western Sahara

-In late 2021, Morocco agreed to the appointment of de Mistura as UN personal envoy to Western Sahara.
+In late 2021, de Mistura was appointed as the UN personal envoy to Western Sahara.